Cigarette Burns: Special effects

 Carpenter is recognized for his frequent collaborations with prominent actors and effects artists.
-He tapped Greg Nicotero, who had collaborated on several projects, including The Thing (1982) and In the Mouth of Madness (1994), and Howard Berger, who had also earlier worked on John Carpenter's Ghosts of Mars in 2001, as special makeup effects artists; they designed the appearance of the emaciated angel.
+He tapped Greg Nicotero, who had collaborated on several projects, including In the Mouth of Madness (1994) and Vampires (1998), and Howard Berger, who had also earlier worked on John Carpenter's Ghosts of Mars in 2001, as special makeup effects artists; they designed the appearance of the emaciated angel.
 Lee Wilson, who supervised the visual effects, had worked on David Cronenberg’s Videodrome (1983).

 Props

 When first seen, Kirby's movie theater is showing Profondo Rosso by Italian horror film director Dario Argento (English title: Deep Red).
 The episode's props include classic film posters (such as the 1922 Nosferatu) on the walls, which the Daily Dead website's film reviewer describes as "a smart shortcut to audience identification" for horror movie fans.
 Bellinger's large library-office has other memorabilia.

 Various instruments of murder include a knife, a straight razor, a gun, and a machete.
 Bellinger uses a movie projector to commit suicide.
 The Willowy Being's pair of angelic wings are mounted on the wall in Bellinger's house as hunting trophies.